uswds/uswds-site/pages/style-tokens/typesetting/overview.md

 Since both the `rem` and absolute `px` values change depending on the theme settings and the typeface, our documentation displays only the `px` value of the target.

 ### Normalization and line height
-USWDS has six target line heights in its [line height token system](#0).
+USWDS has six target line heights in its <code>line height token system</code>(#0).
 These targets are unitless numbers, multipliers of the font size of the affected text.
 For example, if the target line height were `2` in text with a target font size of `16px`, the final line height would be the `target line height * target font size` or `2 * 16px` or `32px`.

 Since we use normalization on font sizing, we must also normalize line height to hit the target line height: